grk04/AlaskaInnovationProject/README.md

 # DesignSimilarityDetector
+A CNN AI model for design validation using Generative AI techniques, employed Matplotlib for data visualization, ensuring efficient training and validation across platforms

-Convolutional Neural Network model for customers to upload design preferences, automating design validation to ensure only high-confidence designs proceed to production
+The model enables customers to upload design preferences, automating design validation to ensure only high-confidence designs proceed to production
 Design Matcher is a project that compares two design photos using a Convolutional Neural Network (CNN).
 It helps identify similarities between design images, which can be useful in various applications such as image matching, style verification, and pattern recognition.

 Features